 Testing for allergies to animals

 It is important to note that up to 50% of people who are allergic to animals do not get immediate symptoms.
 If there is some doubt as to whether or a pet (your's or someone else's) is causing your allergy symptoms, your doctor can confirm your suspicion using skin prick tests or allergen specific IgE (RAST) allergy tests.
-You may be referred to a medical specialist (Allergist / Clinical Immunologist) for allergy testing.
+You may be referred to a clinical immunology/allergy specialist for allergy testing.

 In children a negative allergy test does not mean that a child won't become allergic to pets later.